Genez-io/genezio-landing-page/deployment-platform/content/posts/10_best_serverless_platforms.md

 Fastly Compute's pay-per-use pricing takes into account compute requests, memory allocation, and CPU time, with additional charges for data transfer and storage.
 The platform supports {{< external-link link="https://www.terraform.io/">}}Terraform{{< /external-link >}} and {{< external-link link="https://www.fastly.com/documentation/reference/cli/">}}Fastly CLI{{< /external-link >}}.

-## Go serverless with Genezio
+## Go serverless with DeployApps

 The best serverless platform needs to be reliable and affordable.
-If you're ready to explore serverless, Genezio is your best choice.
-Full-stack developers need a high-quality and low-cost solution to deploy to the cloud quickly, and Genezio delivers just that.
-Created by tech enthusiasts for tech enthusiasts, Genezio offers a complete serverless platform that simplifies development and scales effortlessly when the market demands.
+If you're ready to explore serverless, DeployApps is your best choice.
+Full-stack developers need a high-quality and low-cost solution to deploy to the cloud quickly, and DeployApps delivers just that.
+Created by tech enthusiasts for tech enthusiasts, DeployApps offers a complete serverless platform that simplifies development and scales effortlessly when the market demands.

-Genezio is easy, affordable, and quick.
-With one-click serverless deployment and automated SDK setup, Genezio sidesteps the usual complexities of serverless development.
+DeployApps is easy, affordable, and quick.
+With one-click serverless deployment and automated SDK setup, DeployApps sidesteps the usual complexities of serverless development.
 The platform adjusts resources automatically based on demand.
 This means your app scales exactly when needed, without wasting resources — or billing you — during downtime.

-Genezio supports multiple staging environments and easy production deployments, and this makes it a useful tool for teams of all sizes to build and deploy serverless applications rapidly.
+DeployApps supports multiple staging environments and easy production deployments, and this makes it a useful tool for teams of all sizes to build and deploy serverless applications rapidly.
 Focus on improving your product or making smart business decisions without worrying about infrastructure.
-Start experimenting with the advantages of serverless architecture with Genezio.
+Start experimenting with the advantages of serverless architecture with DeployApps.
 Visit our website, {{< external-link link="https://app.genez.io/auth/signup">}}sign up{{< /external-link >}} for a free account, and get started.